-Course withdrawals that occur from the beginning of the sixth day of the quarter to the end of the second week (prior to 5 p.m. on Friday of the second week) will result in no entry on the permanent record (official transcript), but a mark of XM will appear with the withdrawn course on the unofficial record (academic history).
+Course withdrawals that occur from the sixth day of the quarter to the second Sunday of the quarter (prior to midnight) will result in no entry on the permanent record (official transcript), but a mark of XM will appear with the withdrawn course on the unofficial record (academic history).

 The grade of K (incomplete) may be assigned under all grading systems.
-It may be assigned only upon request of the student and agreement of the course instructor.
-Normally it is given only to a student who has been in attendance and has been doing passing work until the final two weeks of the quarter when extenuating circumstances beyond his or her control make it impossible to complete course requirements on schedule.
-(Extenuating circumstances do not include mere lateness in completing work, the desire of a student to do extra work to raise a poor grade, etc.)
+It may be assigned only upon agreement between the student and the course instructor.
+It may be given only to a student who has been in attendance and has been doing passing work for the majority of the quarter until extenuating circumstances beyond the student’s control make it impossible to complete course requirements on schedule.
+(Extenuating circumstances do not include mere lateness in completing work, the desire of a student to do extra work to raise a poor grade, et cetera.)

-Normally, the student completes the work agreed upon during the next quarter and a final grade is submitted by the instructor.
-After one year, however, if a final grade has not been submitted, the K automatically reverts to a failing grade (Z), and the student may establish credit only by registering again for the course.
+Normally, the student completes the work agreed upon during the time specified in the contract, and a final grade is submitted by the instructor.
+After four months, however, if a final grade has not been submitted, the K automatically reverts to a failing grade, and the student may establish credit only by registering again for the course and successfully completing it.
+Exceptions may be made extending the four-month deadline, in exceptional circumstances when agreed to by the instructor.
+For an extension beyond the four-month deadline, a new contract must be signed and forwarded to the Records Team in the Registrar’s Office.
+In no case will a K grade be allowed to carry forward for longer than one year.
 (Grades of K earned in thesis courses numbered 690 do not lapse to failure.)
-Once a final grade has been submitted, the student’s record will show the K grade as well as the final grade.
+An assigned grade of K will be removed and replaced when the grade change is made (either when the work is completed to satisfy the contract, or as provided by the policy if the contract has not been satisfied after four months).
 In no case will a final grade replacing a K affect the student’s academic standing in the quarter in which the final grade is assigned.

-Removing a K grade (and replacing it with a final grade) will not affect the student’s grade point average for the quarter in which the K was assigned, nor will it affect the quarterly grade average in the quarter in which the final grade is recorded.
+Completing a K grade (and replacing it with a final grade) will not affect the student’s faculty action (scholarship standing) for the quarter in which the K was assigned, nor will it affect the faculty action for the quarter in which the final grade is recorded if the grades and faculty action for that quarter have already been submitted.
 However, it will affect the cumulative grade point average as soon as the final grade is recorded.

 Students may choose the Pass/No Pass grading option in certain elective courses.
 The minimum level of performance required to receive a grade of P varies from course to course and is determined by each instructor or department.
 Students should not assume that performance equal to a grade of D or higher will result in a passing mark.
 Often performance at the level of C or higher is required.
 Regulations pertaining to Pass/No Pass grading are as follows: